All Products

 How do I access OBS?

-When you create a task or session, add the following configurations in the Spark Configurations section to access OBS.
+When you create a task or session, add the following properties in the Spark Configurations section.
+Replace the placeholders with your bucket details.

 spark.hadoop.fs.obs.impl com.aliyun.jindodata.obs.JindoObsFileSystem